 Stretch #4: Walking knee lift

-Here you perform dynamic stretch of the glutes and hamstrings by bringing your knee up toward the chest.
+Here you perform a dynamic stretch of the glutes and hamstrings by bringing your knee up toward the chest.

 - Stand straight with the feet parallel to each other and shoulder-width apart.